 - In the portal, go to the virtual network gateway that you want to reset.

-- On the Virtual network gateway page, in the left pane, scroll down to the Support + Troubleshooting section and select Reset.
+- On the Virtual network gateway page, in the left pane, scroll down to Reset.

 - On the Reset page, click Reset.
 Once the command is issued, the current active instance of the Azure VPN gateway is rebooted immediately.
 Resetting the gateway will cause a gap in VPN connectivity, and may limit future root cause analysis of the issue.

 Clean up resources

 If you're not going to continue to use this application or go to the next tutorial, delete these resources using the following steps:

 Enter the name of your resource group in the Search box at the top of the portal and select it from the search results.

 Enter your resource group for TYPE THE RESOURCE GROUP NAME and select Delete.